A Safe Return to Campus

 If your Spring 2020 recital was postponed, please work with your applied faculty member and Mrs. Nita Ferrell to identify an agreeable date, time, and location.
 If a student is not able to perform their recital on campus, they must work with their applied faculty member to identify an alternate option, such as a recording, livestream from home, or similar.

 All other Fall 2020 recitals will be scheduled with the same priority process as in previous years.
-As we get closer to August, our well-established recital scheduling policy will be shared.
-ALL recitals must plan for physical distancing of all participants and usage of masks/face coverings (only exceptions for face coverings are for woodwinds and brass).
+ALL recitals must plan for physical distancing of all participants and usage of masks/face coverings.
 Some recitals may also require the use of plexiglass room dividers.
 Much like our ensemble faculty, please begin to think creatively about your repertoire, collaborators, and performance location.

 No student’s academic progress may be impacted by how classes are offered in Fall 2020.
 ALL required classes for students to graduate will be offered in Fall 2020.
 If you have concerns about your academic progress, please reach out first to your academic advisor and then Dr. Karen Click, Assistant Director of Academic Programs.